 Year 4 at Willow visited the Gurdwara in Slough on Wednesday 6th December.
 The Gurdwara held a workshop which included activities such as a tour of the most important parts of the Gurdwara, a turban tying exercise, a Q & A session with a religious leader who also explained what the 5 Ks were that he wears, as well as an opportunity to eat a free lunch there – thereby participating in the Sikh practice of Langar!
 When entering the Gurdwara, the Sikh community cover their heads.
 Therefore, the Gurdwara provided both adults and children with something to cover their heads.
 The trip also allowed the children to make links with their learning and the real life experience of exploring the Gurdwara, having learnt about the Sikhism faith already this year.

-Charlie and team team took Marish and Willow KS1 choirs to perform as part of a massed choir with the other school choirs of Slough.
-This project takes a huge amount of work and practise.
+Charlie and team took Marish and Willow KS1 choirs to perform as part of a massed choir with the other school choirs of Slough.
+This project takes a huge amount of work and practice.
 It’s wonderful though and the children get to experience performing professionally, in a venue, for a large audience.
-Thank you so much for all the people working with the singing, supporting the concerts and especially for Charlie who has led this brilliantly.
-Gillian Dibden (a very well established and successful choral leader) has commented on how lucky we are to have Charlie leading music for us at Marish and Willow
+Thank you so much for all the people working with the singing, supporting the concerts and especially for Mr Booth who has led this brilliantly.
+Gillian Dibden (a very well established and successful choral leader) has commented on how lucky we are to have Mr Booth leading music for us at Marish and Willow

 This afternoon 4C took part in a URENCO workshop.
 The children had great fun taking part in various experiments.
 These ranged from sorting various items dependent on their size, spotting the difference between, crystals, powders and grains and testing for different acid and alkali solutions.
 Dr Ken (the workshop leader) was very enthusiastic in his delivery of the workshop and interacted with the children throughout the afternoon (throwing in the odd joke here and there).